War in Ukraine

 - Organizations can only submit one application per year.
 If an organization submits more than one application, the JHF will not take any of the applications into consideration and all applications will be deemed rejected.

-- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding and/or the organization’s own contribution.
+- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding or the organization’s own contribution, or both.
 Applications requesting JHF funding for more than 50% of the project costs, will be rejected.
-Small organizations with less than 10,000 Euro annual expenses are exempted from this 50% rule.
-However, in such a case, at least 20% of the project budget must be covered by co-funding and/or the organization’s own contribution.
-A small organization submitting an application requesting JHF funding for more than 80% of the project costs will be rejected.
+Small organizations with less than 10,000 euro annual expenses are exempted from this 50% rule.
+However, in such a case, at least 20% of the project budget must be covered by co-funding or the organization’s own contribution, or both.
+A small organization submitting an application requesting JHF funding for 80% or more of the project costs will be rejected.

 - Cost estimates of the project should be credible and realistic.